 Explore the azure waters of the Lomaivitis by paddling out in a kayak or stand-up paddleboard.
 For a bit of structure, the kayak route through the mangroves from the Kauwai Guesthouse on Ovalau is a fun option.
 Or for something a little different, paddle out on one of Leleuvia Island Resort‘s outrigger canoes.

 Location: Ovalau and Leleuvia Island, Lomaiviti Islands.
-See more of the 10 Must-Dos in the Lomaiviti Islands.
+See more of the 17 Best Things to Do in the Lomaiviti Islands.